Grad1ent/AD-Notes/README.md

 }
 ```
-note:
+Note:
 * AD Sites: EU, US and AS are specified as SUBGRAPH cluster_XX and are presented as rectangles in final diagram
 * AD DCs: EUDC014, USDC014 and ASDC015 are simply nodes in diagram
 * example of server picture to put into the same folder where topology.dot is located:
 [](/pics/server.png)

-### Command
-Command to generate picture of dot diagram layout:
+2. Command to generate picture of dot diagram layout:
 ```cmd
 dot topology.dot -Tjpg -O
 ```
 and result:
 [](/pics/dot-211x300.jpg)

-### Examples
-Examples of commands to generate all kind of diagram layouts:
+3. Examples of commands to generate all kind of diagram layouts:
 ``` cmd
 dot *.dot -Tjpg -odot.jpg
 fdp *.dot -Tjpg -ofdp.jpg